tdlib/td/example/android/README.md

 * Run the script `./build-tdlib.sh` to build TDLib for Android.
 * The built libraries are now located in the `tdlib/libs` directory, corresponding Java code is located in the `tdlib/java` directory, and standalone Java documentation can be found in the `tdlib/javadoc` directory.
 You can also use archives `tdlib/tdlib.zip` and `tdlib/tdlib-debug.zip`, which contain all aforementioned data.

 If you already have installed Android SDK and NDK, you can skip the second step and specify existing Android SDK root path and Android NDK version as the first and the second parameters to the subsequent scripts.
-Make sure that the SDK includes android-33 platform.
+Make sure that the SDK includes android-33 platform and CMake 3.22.1.

 If you already have prebuilt OpenSSL, you can skip the third step and specify path to the prebuild OpenSSL as the third parameter to the script `./build-tdlib.sh`.